groupwhere/ftpauth/README.md

 # ftpauth
 AD Auth module for pure-ftpd in PHP

+Requires the php-posix and php-ldap extensions.
+Depending on your distribution, php-posix might be available via the php-process package.

 First, note the shebang line (first line) for php which includes a specific php.ini file.
 This is optional, but whichever php.ini file is used, it should enable the following:

 	variables_order = "EGPCS"